wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 == Description ==

-**Mobiloud is a premium (paid) service that allows publishers and bloggers to turn their WordPress site into a beautifully stylish mobile app.**
+**Mobiloud is a premium (paid) service that allows publishers and bloggers to turn their WordPress site into a beautifully stylish mobile app.

-Mobiloud is the only native app solution exclusively dedicated to WordPress, which means we understand the platform your site and business runs on better than anyone else.
+Mobiloud is easy to use, with no coding required.
+It's also the only real native app solution exclusively dedicated to WordPress.**

-You've read the stats.
 2 billion smartphone users today spend 85% of their time on their devices using apps.

-If you don't have an app to complement your web presence, you're missing on a huge opportunity to reach new and existing customers.
+If you don't have an app to complement your web presence, you're missing on a huge opportunity to reach new and existing readers.

-You've heard for years that mobile is the next big thing.
-You've seen your mobile traffic rise from 10% to 40% or even 50% of your traffic.
-And you know you can do better than just optimising your site.

-**You've been looking for something designed just for you, a simple and well designed mobile application for your WordPress blog or news site.**
+**Mobiloud is designed just for you, a simple and well designed mobile application for your WordPress blog or news site.**

-The problem is all the app building solutions you've tried have one or both of these problems: either their app design tools are complex and unintuitive, or the apps they create are low-quality because they use non-native technologies like HTML5.
-These apps don’t look and feel like the native apps you enjoy using every day.

-Mobiloud is the Wordpress mobile app solution built for you.

-**Unlike other solutions, Mobiloud gives you a completely "native" app.
-Native apps look and feel great on Android and iOS, and don't have the sluggish and glitchy behaviour of non-native apps.**
+Unlike other solutions, Mobiloud gives you a completely "native" app.
+Native apps look and feel great on Android and iOS, and don't have the sluggish and glitchy behaviour of non-native apps.
+Support for Android Wear smartwatches and Apple Watch is coming soon!

-With Mobiloud, real native mobile apps are finally affordable ([prices](http://www.mobiloud.com/pricing/?ref=plugindesc) start at $89/month), and you won’t need any programming skills to get your app published - we take care of build and publication for you!
+With Mobiloud, real native mobile apps are affordable ([prices](http://www.mobiloud.com/pricing/?ref=plugindesc) start at $89/month), and you won’t need any programming skills to get your app published - we take care of build and publication for you!

 Install the plugin now and you will be moments away from creating your own mobile app.